-I have noticed in our modern church culture that if something is from God or God wants to do something then somehow we don’t need to work for it.
-That it will magically appear on our door wrapped in a big bow.
+I have noticed in our modern church culture that if something is from God or God wants to do something, then somehow we don’t need to work for it.
+That it will magically appear on our door wrapped in an enormous bow.

 The odd thing is the Bible doesn’t teach this at all.
-Most all breakthroughs, and blessings came as believer put their hands to the plow.
+Most all breakthroughs, and blessings came as believers put their hands to the plow.

 - Abraham had gone on a long journey to reach the land of milk and honey.